#005 Fighting Microplastic Pollution

 Did we get you interested in microplastics and want to see more?

-Coming soon: the Circular Stories of Naturebeads, Outlander Materials and Made of Air.
+Read the Circular Story of Naturbeads, and coming soon: Outlander Materials and Made of Air.

 All fighting plastic pollution.